intel-analytics/ipex-llm/docker/llm/serving/cpu/kubernetes/README.md

 ### Vllm usage

-If the worker is expected to run in vllm mode, you should set the args `-w vllm_worker` in worker part of deployment.yaml.
+If you want to use the vllm AsyncLLMEngine for serving, you should set the args -w vllm_worker in worker part of deployment.yaml.

 ### Controller